kalayo/omniscient_phone/README.md

 #### Description
-* Contains R scripts to download, merge and subset data from experiments designed teach cellphones to recognize human activities.
+* Contains R scripts to download, merge and subset data from experiments designed to teach cellphones to recognize human activities.
 Creepy, I know. :-)
 * Also contains three output files from original and recent runs of analysis.

-#### Files.
+#### Files

 * **_run_analysis.R_**
   * Downloads, merges and subsets data.